Predator (franchise): Background

-According to Schwarzenegger, filming was physically demanding as he had to swim in very cold water and spent three weeks covered in mud for the climactic battle with the monster.
-In addition, cast and crew endured very cold temperatures in the Mexican jungle that required heat lamps to be on all of the time.
-Schwarzenegger also faced the challenge of working with Kevin Peter Hall who could not see in the creature's suit.
-Hall could not see out of the mask and had to rehearse his scenes with it off and then memorize where everything was.
+According to Schwarzenegger, filming was physically demanding as he had to swim in very cold water and spent three weeks covered in mud for the climactic battle with the creature.
+In addition, cast and crew endured freezing temperatures in the Mexican jungle that required heat lamps to be on all of the time.
+Schwarzenegger also faced the challenge of working with Kevin Peter Hall who could not see out of the mask, and had to rehearse his scenes with it off and then memorize where everything was.

 The film was particularly successful and subsequently inspired a number of comic books, video games and popular anecdotes within the media.
-Schwarzenegger was asked to reprise his role in a Predator sequel, but was already attached to Terminator 2: Judgment Day and could not accept the role.
+Schwarzenegger was asked to reprise his role in a Predator sequel, but was attached to Terminator 2: Judgment Day and could not accept the role.
 The character was rewritten from the developing sequel's script, and the sequel to Predator, directed by Stephen Hopkins, was scheduled for 1990.

 Due to excessive violence and nudity scenes, Predator 2 was the first film to be given the newly instituted NC-17 rating in the United States.
 It was eventually rated R by the Motion Picture Association of America after being re-cut to its final theatrical length.
-The film cast Danny Glover in the lead role, and reprised Kevin Peter Hall as the Predator.
+The film cast Danny Glover in the lead role, and Kevin Peter Hall reprised his role as the Predator.
 Also, returning to the role of Anna in the sequel, Elpidia Carrillo was slated to be in two scenes but was cut back to a brief appearance on a video screen in the government agents' surveillance trailer.
 Her character is showing damage to the Central American jungle caused by the explosion at the conclusion of the first film.

 Films

-A running gag of the series is that they each have a running time of exactly 107 minutes.
-This tradition was broken with the fifth film (and first non-theatrical release) in the series, Prey.

 Predator (1987)

-An elite paramilitary rescue team, led by Major Dutch is on a covert operation in a Central American jungle where they are tasked with rescuing an official and his aide from guerrillas when they encounter a highly dangerous alien creature with futuristic technology who hunts them for sport and are forced to find a way to defeat it before it kills off the entire team while awaiting a helicopter rescue.
+An elite paramilitary rescue team, led by Major Dutch is on a covert operation in a Central American jungle where they are tasked with rescuing an official and his aide from guerrillas when they encounter a highly dangerous extraterrestrial with futuristic technology who hunts them for sport and are forced to find a way to defeat it before it kills off the entire team while awaiting a helicopter rescue.